andrewdotn/2md/README.md

 ## Current status

+It’s already pretty functional!

-Some pretty basic things aren’t implemented yet:
+The things that aren’t implemented yet:

-  - [ ] numbered lists
-  - [ ] br tags, such as in poetry, or when two used in place of <p>
+  - br tags, such as in poetry, or when two are used in place of <p>
+  - images; including the link wouldn’t hurt
-  - [ ] clipboard access on any OS besides macOS
+  - clipboard access on any OS besides macOS, though the cli will read html from a file if one is named on the command line

-The package will be [published on npm][npm-2md] once most of those are taken care of.
+The package will eventually be [published on npm][npm-2md].
 For now, you can check out the code and run `bin/2md`.

 [npm-2md]: https://www.npmjs.com/package/2md